KaltrinaKrasniqi/DataSecurity_Detyra3/README.md

 * The server sends a Finished message encrypted with the session key, signaling the end of the handshake.
 * Once the client responds with its Finished message, the handshake is complete.

+# SSL/TLS Handshake Simulation with Certificate Verification

+Follow the instructions below to set up the necessary keys and certificates using Java Keytool, and to run the application.

+## Prerequisites

+- Java Development Kit (JDK) installed on your machine.

+## Generating Keys and Certificates

+To simulate an SSL/TLS handshake with certificate verification, you need to create a key pair and a self-signed certificate for your server.
+Here are the steps to do this using Java Keytool.

+### Step 1: Generate a Key Pair
+e.g: keytool -genkeypair -alias serverkey -keyalg RSA -keysize 2048 -validity 365 -keystore server.keystore

+### Step 2: Export the Server Certificate
+e.g: keytool -exportcert -alias serverkey -file server.cer -keystore server.keystore

+### Step 3: Import the Server Certificate into the Client Truststore
+e.g: keytool -importcert -alias servercert -file server.cer -keystore client.truststore

+### Step 4: Verify the Contents of the Keystores and Truststores
+e.g: keytool -list -v -keystore server.keystore
+     keytool -list -v -keystore client.truststore

 # Examples from Execution